faunalia/qnavigate/README.md

   * **problem**: GRIB is loaded as a raster; not trivial to add wind direction and speed arrows, possibly a raster to vector conversion is necessary

 ### Work package #4: Routing
+* calculate optimal route
+  * a description of possible approaches here: http://web.abo.fi/fak/tkf/at/ose/doc/Pres_15112013/Mikael%20Nyberg.pdf and https://www.researchgate.net/publication/280105634_Routing_and_course_control_of_an_autonomous_sailboat
+  * examples: [see https://www.sailgrib.com/], e.g. https://www.sailgrib.com/wp-content/uploads/2014/12/device-2015-09-01-125050_framed_tiny.jpg
-* calculate optimal route [see https://www.sailgrib.com/] and add as temporary layer
+* add the result as a temporary layer
-  * avoid land masses
+  * avoid land masses from WP#1

 ### Work package #5: Navigation
 * communicate with autopilot to set the helm